OBrianbl/CAPM_AAPL_TSLA_MSFT_INTL/README.md

 <br>

 Sharpe then introduces the market portfolio concept.
 This market portfolio is constructed as a combination of all possible investments in the world (bonds and stocks).
-This allows for bundling of securities in such a way that maximizes risk-return, while optimizing (minimizing) risk due to be so diversified.
+This allows for bundling of securities in such a way that maximizes risk-return, while optimizing (minimizing) risk due to being diversified.
 Thus, this portfolio will lie on some point on the efficient frontier and is the most efficient portfolio.

 <br>